 How do you learn the notes of the treble clef?

-While you can memorize the spaces of the treble clef with mnemonic devices like “FACE” for the space notes, or Every Good Boy Does Fine for the line notes, these don’t help you understand the way the note names and staff work together.
-Instead, we will take some time to learn what the spaces and lines of the musical staff tell you in treble clef.
+While you can memorize the spaces of the treble clef with mnemonic devices like “FACE” for the space notes, or Every Good Boy Does Fine for the line notes, these don’t help you understand how the staff relates to the piano keyboard.
+Instead, we will take some time to learn what the spaces and lines of the musical staff tell us.
 Spaces and lines correspond to steps and skips.
-To learn to read treble clef faster, spend time practicing your alphabet towers and grand staff flashcards.
+To learn to read the treble staff faster, spend time practicing your alphabet towers and grand staff flashcards.
 Eventually, you’ll be able to read the notes of the treble clef without counting lines and spaces!

-Now, let’s find Middle C. Middle C is a guide note with one ledger line.
+Now, let’s find Middle C. Middle C is below the staff, right on the first ledger line.

-From the guide notes, you can name any note on the treble clef by taking just a couple steps up or down.
-Use the musical alphabet to move from guide note to the next note by steps, since each line and space are a step apart.
+These are the guide notes, and with them you can name any note on the treble staff by taking just a couple steps up or down.
+Use the musical alphabet to move from a guide note to the next note by steps, since each line and space are a step apart.
 You can also move by skips using your guide notes, because line notes and space notes “skip” over the next letter in the musical alphabet.